Superconductive and insulating inclusions for linear and non-linear conductivity equations: Detecting perfectly conducting inclusions for

 In this section we consider the linear case $p=2$.
 Our problem is to detect an inclusion of superconductive material within a homogeneous background medium.
 We justify two types of reconstruction methods: the probe method and the enclosure method.
 These methods were proposed by Ikehata.
 In~\cite{Ikehata:1999:jan}, he introduced the enclosure method where he first used the CGO solutions with linear phase to detect the convex hull of the obstacle with finite or zero conductivity.
 Regarding the probe method~\cite{Ikehata:1998}, he proposed to use the fundamental solution as a test function to detect the unknown inclusions of zero and finite conductivity for the conductivity equation.
 Since then a lot of work has been done in this direction for various linear PDEs, see~\cite{Ikehata:1999:jan,Ikehata:2010} for an overview.
 We mention some examples: the Helmholtz model~\cite{Nagayasu:Uhlmann:Wang:2011,Nakamura:Yoshida:2007}, Maxwell systems~\cite{Kar:Sini:2014:jan,Zhou:2010} and the linear elasticity equations~\cite{Kar:Sini:2014,Nakamura:Uhlmann:Wang:2005}.

 In this article we apply these two methods to the linear conductivity model to detect the perfectly conductive obstacles and this is the first result which concerns the perfectly conductive case.
+In the zero conductivity case, estimates for the difference of the DN maps do not involve any boundary integrals~\cite[Lemma 4.1]{Ikehata:1999:jan}.
+However, due to the presence of the boundary integral, see equation~\eqref{eq:estimate-i}, it is more difficult to obtain the right kind of estimate in our situation.
+We overcome the technical difficulties by using the boundary layer potential theory for the Laplace operator.
+The rigorous analysis is in subsection~\ref{boundryEstimaTE}.

 Let us repeat the setting of theorem~\ref{thm:p2-inverse}.
 Let $\Omega \subset \R^n$, $n \geq 2$, be a bounded domain with~$C^1$ boundary and $D\subset\Omega$ be an open Lipschitz domain so that all components of~$\Omega\setminus {D}$ meet~$\partial\Omega$.
 If~$\partial\Omega$ is connected, this amounts to requiring that~$\Omega\setminus {D}$ is connected.
 We consider the obstacle problem